jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

   ...
   	-- Defined in ‘Data.Traversable’
 ```
-However, `sequenceA` is defined in the `Functor` interface so we need to implement that for our Parser before we can use it.
+`sequenceA` however, is defined in the `Functor` interface which mean we need to implement that for our `Parser` type before we can use it.

 ## Functor
 To implement a functor, we need to define the operator `fmap`, or `<$>`, which has the following signature.